i4Ds/FlareSense/README.md

     │                         and a short `-` delimited description, e.g.
     │                         `01-initial-data-exploration`.
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+    ├── slurm              <- Slurm scripts for running the code on the i4Ds cluster.
     ├── src                <- Source code for use in this project.
     ├── .dvcignore         <- Files and directories to ignore by DVC.
     ├── .gitignore         <- Files and directories to ignore by Git.